0natalia/PPT-changes-in-Antarctica/README.md

 * ### MSC_hist-amip_map.py
-Reads sets of CMIP6 hist and amip simulations as ensemble, and calculates the ensemble mean.

 Calculates the difference in precipitation between the experiments (AMIP - CMIP = possible ocean influence on ppt)

 Estimates the difference for the mean period 1979-2014, common for both experiments.